mariogt/nvim/README.md

 ### WSL2 tips

-Drastically improve your linux and NeoVim speed, putting this lines into /etc/wsl.conf
+Drastically improve your linux and NeoVim speed putting these lines into /etc/wsl.conf

 ```
 [interop]
 appendWindowsPath = false
 ```

-The only drawback is that you will not be able to call windows apps from the WSL2 distro, but the speed gains greatly compensate this issue.
+The only drawback is that you will not be able to call windows apps from WSL2, but the speed gains greatly compensate this issue.

 ## Plugins